You’ve just passed your driving test and it’s time to hit the road on your own.

 Are younger drivers involved in more crashes?

-Earlier this year, a report published by the House of Commons Transport Committee found young drivers were “Over-represented” in statistics for fatal and serious crashes.
+A report published by the House of Commons Transport Committee found young drivers were “over-represented” in statistics for fatal and serious crashes.

 “In 2019 young drivers made up 7% of all licence holders but were involved in 16% of fatal and serious crashes,” it read.